Bequery10/Remote_Eda_Play_Ground/README.md

 # EDA Playground Automation

-This open source program automates the process of transferring SystemVerilog code from your local machine to EDA Playground and running it there using Selenium.
+This open source program provides a seemingly remote interraction with edaplayground.com for thoese who don't want to open it manually through a browser.

 ## Requirements